3oheme/3oheme.github.com/_posts/2015-10-09-drazen-petrovic-reactjs-temptation-bundling-and-videogames.markdown

 Why am I telling you this?
 Well, recently I decided to improve my Javascript skills.
 You know, using it the proper way.
 I have lots of experience with HTML, CSS and jQuery, but I've never had the opportunity to deal with any major Javascript framework, so I thought I'd better start learning some proper Javascript.
 I got a copy of [Javascript, the Good Parts](http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742), one of the best books about the subject, and started reading it.

 I was doing pretty well for a couple of days, until I just found myself not reading it anymore.
+I stopped reading it without being aware of it.
 It turns out I'm not Dražen Petrović.

-So I decided to try something new to motivate myself, a technique called **Temptation bundling**.
+But hey!
+I was not going to give up.
+I know a couple of different tricks to deal with motivation, so I decided to try something new to motivate myself, a technique called **Temptation bundling**.

 As defined by Katherine Milkman, author of the paper [Holding the Hunger Games Hostage at the Gym:vAn Evaluation of Temptation Bundling](http://opim.wharton.upenn.edu/~kmilkman/2013_Mgmt_Sci.pdf), temptation bundling: